-If you’ve ever experienced a headache, body pain, inflammation, or fever, there’s a good chance you’ve used a nonsteroidal anti-inflammatory drug (NSAID), such as Ibuprofen, Aspirin, or Aleve.
+If you’ve ever experienced a headache, body pain, inflammation, or fever, there’s a good chance you’ve used a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, aspirin, or Aleve.
 While effective for short-term relief, there are severe long-term health risks to taking these drugs.
-So what NSAID alternatives exist?
-And can CBD play a role as an all-natural alternative?
+What NSAID alternatives exist?
+And can CBD play a role as an all-natural alternative to traditional painkilling medications?

 How Do NSAIDs Work?

-This class of drugs reduces inflammation in the body to alleviate several types of ailments.
 But how?
-Essentially, NSAIDs reduce the production of prostaglandins, which are naturally-occurring chemicals the body uses to promote inflammation, pain, and fever.
+Essentially, NSAIDs work like steroids—namely corticosteroids—without causing the same side effects of these powerful drugs (including weight gain, thinning of the skin, and osteoporosis).
+They do this by reducing the production of prostaglandins, naturally occurring chemicals the body uses to promote healing by causing inflammation, pain, and fever.
 They also help with blood clotting and protecting the stomach and intestines from acid damage.

 - Increased risk of bleeding